thoas/picfit/README.rst

 Configuration
 =============

-Configuration in JSON format should be stored in a file and readable.
+Configuration should be stored in a readable file and in JSON format.

 Basic
 -----